AtlasOfLivingAustralia/documentation/wiki/development/groovy&grails-guidelines.md

 * Grails JSON null values parsing issue: All versions of Grails until 2.5.1 and 3.0.4 have a problem in the way the `grails.converters.JSON` parses `null` values.
 You can find the workaround for older versions of Grails [here](TODO)

 ## Version specific gotchas
-* Grails 2.4.4 has a [critical bug] regarding the Hibernate flushing mechanism.
-It is recommended to move to at least 2.4.5
+* Grails 2.4.4 has a [critical bug](https://jira.grails.org/browse/GRAILS-11687) regarding the Hibernate flushing mechanism.
+Given that many of our apps use this version, it is recommended to move them to at least 2.4.5
-* Grails 2.5.x do not run in non-forked mode in any of the existing IntellijIDEA releases to date (14.1.4 at the time of writing.
+* Grails 2.5.x do not run in non-forked mode in any of the existing IntellijIDEA releases to date (14.1.4 at the time of writing).
 It is been fixed for next release.
 More details [here](https://youtrack.jetbrains.com/issue/IDEA-138537).

 ## ALA shared plugins